survivejs/webpack-book/manuscript/developing_with_webpack/03_configuring_hmr.md

 The idea is the same with styling, React, Redux, and other technologies.
 Sometimes you may not have to implement the interface yourself even as available tooling takes care of that for you.

-T> Check out the *Configuring Hot Module Replacement with React* to learn how to get webpack and React to work together in a nicer manner.
+T> Check out the *Configuring React* chapter to learn how to get webpack and React to work together while using HMR.

 T> That `if(module.hot)` block be eliminated entirely from the production build as minifier picks it up.
 The *Minifying Build* chapter delves deeper into this topic.

 ## HMR on Windows, Ubuntu, and Vagrant

-The setup may be problematic on certain versions of Windows, Ubuntu, and Vagrant.
+The setup may be problematic on older versions of Windows, Ubuntu, and Vagrant.
 We can solve this through polling:

 **webpack.config.js**